Free Vet Care On Benefits: How to Get Help With Vet Bills In the UK

 Check PDSA eligibility hereopens in new tab.

-Blue Cross: The 2026 shift to discounted veterinary care
+Blue Cross: the 2026 shift to discounted veterinary care

 As of January 2026, the Blue Cross charity has transitioned to a discounted model.
-You’re eligible for its affordable vet care if you receive benefits or a state pension AND live within the catchment area of one of its animal hospitals in London or Grimsby.
+You’re eligible for its affordable vet care if you receive benefits or a state pension and live within the catchment area of one of its animal hospitals in London or Grimsby.

 If you receive one of the following benefits you may be eligible:

-Universal Credit
+Universal Credit.

-Job Seeker’s Allowance
+Job Seeker’s Allowance.

-Employment and Support Allowance
+Employment and Support Allowance.

-Pension credit
+Pension credit.

-Housing bBenefit with no other benefit
+Housing Benefit with no other benefit.

-Council tax reduction with no other benefit (not the 25 per cent single person discount)
+Council tax reduction with no other benefit (not the 25 percent single person discount).

-State pension
+State pension.

-Check you’re in postcode catchment hereopens in new tab.
+Check if you are in the postcode catchment hereopens in new tab.

 Register onlineopens in new tab or at one of the Blue Cross animal hospitals.
 You’ll need to show proof of ID and benefits.

 If you’re not eligible for the subsidised Blue Cross care, but are struggling, you might be able to access the charity’s Veterinary Care Fund scheme.
 The fund is for emergency care or one-off vet treatments where full recovery is likely, and your pet is likely to have a good quality of life afterwards.
 Surgery could be covered, and when euthanasia (or putting to sleep) is recommended, you might receive financial help.
-Preventative treatments, like vaccinations and neutering, are not covered, nor are treatments like chemotherapy or hydrotherapy.
+Preventative treatments, such as vaccinations and neutering, are not covered, nor are treatments like chemotherapy or hydrotherapy.
 The maximum grant available is £300.
 To access the fund, ask your vet if they are part of the scheme and to assess your circumstances.

 RSPCA and local welfare assistance voucher schemes